SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Opaque Type
 -----------

-An opaque type defines a type
-that conforms to a protocol or protocol composition, without specifying the underlying concrete type.
+An :newterm:`opaque type` defines a type that conforms to a protocol or protocol composition, without specifying the underlying concrete type.